Sind/debugUI/README.md

 	val: initial value of the variable
 		defaults to the value of the variable at the time of creating, if it exists.
 If not, defaults to 'false'

+### string
+For use with arbitrary strings, or printing a string out
+#### inputs
+	*var: name of variable
+	name: name of module instance
+		defaults to variable name
+	val: initial value of the variable
+		defaults to the value of the variable at the time of creating, if it exists.
+If not, defaults to empty string ""
+	editable: whether the user can use the debugUI module instance to edit the string or not.
+Use this to print a string to the user, that they cannot edit defaults to true

 ### dropdown
 For use with a string with a set of valid values.
 #### inputs